About This Web Site

 Who am I?
 What do I do?

-I have been doing software/web development for over 10 years, but really got into web standards around mid-2003.
-For many years, I have also done a lot of XSLT-based web development, and I find it to be quite a natural fit to generate standards-compliant output.
-(One of the reasons for starting this blog is to explain that better.)
+My name is Anup Shah.
+I have been doing software/web development since 1997/1998, and while even using CSS a fair bit back in 1999 I really got into web standards and proper CSS-based web development around mid-2003.
+For many years, I had done a lot of XSLT-based markup generation, finding it to be quite a natural fit to generate standards-compliant output in numerous situations.
+(One of the original reasons for starting this blog was to explain that better though my focus has since changed somewhat.)

 I worked in the US for just under four years, eventually leading the web development for a dot com.
 It was really interesting stuff we were doing there; we developed what we called the XML API, around 2000.
 It was basically XML-based services before SOAP, REST and other things came out.
-We had implemented the ability to define what the XML inputs and outputs would look like using some XML configuration files.
+We had implemented the ability to define pages/applications in terms of what the XML inputs and outputs would look like using some XML configuration files.
 These files were also converted (via XSLT) into middle tier and presentation tier code to process the data (interestingly, I thought that code would just be proxies and stub code — turned out it rarely needed modifying!)

 What’s with the site’s name?